Google Earth for Genealogy, Part 2: Adding Historical Maps & Data

 Every researcher should know about fire insurance maps.
 Fire insurance maps need to be very detailed, so these maps boast large-scale street plans and labels that communicate a shocking amount of information about each building and neighborhood.

-Sanborn maps and other fire insurance maps are accessible in several locations - see our guide to Historical New York Maps for Genealogy for the full list.
+Sanborn maps and other fire insurance maps are accessible in several locations—see our guide to Historical New York Maps for Genealogy for the full list.
+Because they're so useful and fascinating, we have an entire guide to Sanborn and other Fire Insurance Maps.

 In this image, note the incredible level of detail that can be seen: